K. V. Krishna Rao

 General Kotikalapudi Venkata Krishna Rao, (16 July 1923 – 30 January 2016) was a former chief of the Indian Army and a former governor of Jammu and Kashmir, Nagaland, Manipur and Tripura.

 Gen. Rao was commissioned into the Indian Army in 1942.
-During the 1971 war, his division, the 8 Mountain Division, captured the Sylhet area and liberated north-east Bangladesh.
+During the 1971 war, Z Force commander Lt.
+Col. Ziaur Rahman and Gen. Rao’s 8th Mountain Division captured the Sylhet region and helped liberate northeastern Bangladesh.
 He was the Chief of the Army Staff in 1983 and was appointed Governor of Nagaland, Manipur and Tripura in June 1984.
 He was Governor of Jammu and Kashmir for the first time from 11 July 1989 to 19 January 1990 and the second time from 13 March 1993 till 2 May 1998.

 Early life

 Gen K. V. Krishna Rao was born on 16 July 1923 in a Telugu Brahmin family based in Vijayawada, the son of Sri K.S.Narayan Rao and his wife, Smt.K.Lakshmi Amma.
 He graduated from the Maharajah's College, Vizianagaram.